bzchb330/bzchb330.github.io/code/Matlab_code/MFA_3DPL/readme.md

-this folder contains the code for MFA_3DPL projects
+This folder contains the example code for MFA_3DPL projects.
+To replicate this, start by utilizing FDM 3D printing Slicer to generate G-code files for both the shell and core models.
+Afterward, import these files into MATLAB as string arrays.
+Then modify the laser focal length value, offset coefficients between laser and FDM nozzle and also change the laser processing layer parameters.